 Follow Peter on LinkedIn.

 I’m infected with a virus and I’m thriving on it.
-I first came into contact with it in the late 1990s, working on my dissertation on strategic innovators.
+I first came into contact with it in the late 1990s while working on my dissertation on strategic innovators.
 I was infected by people I met like Richard Branson of Virgin, Anita Roddick of The Body Shop, Nicolas Hayek of Swatch, and GötzWerner of dm-drugstore.
-The virus is called rebelliousness.
+This virus is called rebelliousness.

-The encounters with these industry revolutionaries have changed my life forever and opened many doors for my wife Anja and me.
-We started to surround ourselves with people just like that.
+The encounters with these industry revolutionaries have changed my life forever and opened many doors for my wife Anja and myself.
+We started to surround ourselves with people just like them.
 People who are defying the status quo and seeing and doing things differently.

-The ivory tower of academia hadn’t allowed me to make the difference I wanted to make and to live the self-determined life I wanted to live.
+The ivory tower of academia didn’t allow me to make the difference I wanted to make and to live the self-determined life I wanted to live.
 That’s why I abandoned this path and gave up the benefits and amenities of the public service.
 For me, autonomy means the freedom to live a life that doesn’t have to meet the expectations of others.